php-fig/fig-standards/proposed/psr-cache.md

 regardles of the driver implementation, the user MUST always be able to retrieve the same data he expects to retrieve / saved into the driver.

-The item MUST store the user value as well as additional metadata for it.

-The cache item should also contain a function that allows the user to retrieve the remaining TTL of the item in order to better coordinate with its expiry time.
+The cache item MUST also contain a function that allows the user to retrieve the remaining TTL of the item in order to better coordinate with its expiry time.
 In order to provide this functionality, the `CacheItem` SHOULD store the timestamp for the save time of the item in the cache so that it can then compute the remaining TTL.

-### 1.3 CacheDriver
+### 1.3 Cache

-By `CacheDriver` we refer to a object that implements the `Psr\Cache\DriverInterface` or `Psr\Cache\BatchDriverInterface` interface.
+By `CacheDriver` we refer to a object that implements the `Psr\Cache\CacheInterface` interface.

-A driver MUST to be decoupled from the proxy so that it only implements the basic operations described in either the `DriverInterface` or in `BatchDriverInterface` which extends the first one.

-It is the cache proxy that MUST serialize the information in the right way if the driver doesn't support for serialization.

 When saving the cache item the driver SHOULD perform the save operation only but other operations MAY be done such as logging / profiling.
 Other operation